AdaGold/ada-trader/README.md

   * Have a function that runs when the `click` event happens on the sell button.
 This function should:
     * Decrease the stocks' price by a fixed amount (say, $1.00).
     * Re-render the view so that the new price is displayed to the user.

+2. The `Quote` model should have unit tests written in Jasmine for any custom methods you add to it.

 #### Optional Enhancements
 The optional enhancement for this wave is to implement a simulation of the broader stock market.
 To make this simulation as true-to-life as possible, we'll be randomly moving the stock price up or down by a small amount, once per second.
 In order to achieve this your application should be updated so that: